aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 - [Authors](#authors)

 ## Overview
 The Journey from Architecture drawings to their deployment can be vastly accelerated by leveraging the potential of Large Language Models.
-However , given that IaC tools like AWS CDK(Cloud Development Kit) evolve rapidly with frequent new releases /updates , leveraging stand alone LLM’s trained in the past often leads to inaccuracies and hallucinations, when they are used to produce CDK stacks using AWS CDK.
+However, given that IaC tools like AWS CDK(Cloud Development Kit) evolve rapidly with frequent new releases/updates, leveraging stand alone LLMs trained in the past often leads to inaccuracies and hallucinations when they are used to produce IaC stacks using AWS CDK.

-In addition, for architecture drawing that have higher levels of complexity, highly elaborate and nuanced prompts are essential to produce truly deployable IaC templates.
+In addition, for architecture drawings that have higher levels of complexity, highly elaborate and nuanced prompts are essential to produce truly deployable IaC templates.
 Prompting efforts from the user also scale exponentially as the complexity levels of the architecture under consideration are increased.

-This guidance helps users to produce accurate, natively modular AWS CDK stacks  in Python and in typescript with the CDK constructs/syntax retrieved from the latest AWS CDK release.
-In addition , the required IAM Roles and permissions are also identified and added to the stacks automatically during the code generation process. this is achieved using highly Optimized Chain of Thought prompting for IaC generation in combination with  online LLM’s for code generation and leveraging multimodal LLM’s for Architecture diagram Analysis.
+This guidance helps users to produce accurate, natively modular AWS CDK stacks in Python and TypeScript with the CDK constructs/syntax retrieved from the latest AWS CDK release.
+In addition, the required IAM Roles and permissions are also identified and added to the stacks automatically during the code generation process.
+This is achieved using highly Optimized Chain of Thought prompting for IaC generation in combination with online LLMs for code generation and leveraging multimodal LLMs for Architecture diagram Analysis.

-In addition , Architec2Code AI leverages the multimodal capabilities of LLM’s in combination with carefully optimized Prompts to produce a nuanced understanding of the provided architecture - analysing not only the individual resources present, but distinct functional modules , interactions between AWS resources or account boundaries that maybe depicted in the architecture , informing the code generation process accordingly.
+Architec2Code AI leverages the multimodal capabilities of LLMs in combination with carefully optimized Prompts to produce a nuanced understanding of the provided architecture - analyzing not only the individual resources present, but distinct functional modules, interactions between AWS resources or account boundaries that maybe depicted in the architecture, informing the code generation process accordingly.

 ![Solution Architecture](docs/a2c-architecture.png)